huynhhenry/cse15l-lab-reports/lab3.md

 ![image](https://i.imgur.com/EGWIIss.png)
 ![image](https://github.com/huynhhenry/cse15l-lab-reports/assets/146884910/eb3c465c-d460-4d3f-85a6-b4fe1ae00040)
 This is the addition to the command -c which counts how many times the string is findable.
 In both cases "henry" and "mixtape"
 were not in any of the files which is a bit surprising.
+The -c option in the grep command is useful because it allows users to quickly obtain a count of the number of lines that match a specified pattern in a file.
+Goves is a summary of occurances, and can help us find patterns, when the count is the important part.

 ![image](https://i.imgur.com/gYVVEBU.png)
 ![image](https://i.imgur.com/SdQcS8W.png)